UAlbanyArchives/mailbagit/docs/using_mailbagit/mailbagit-gui.md

 Mailbag-it includes a very basic graphical user interface (GUI)

-You should be able to run the GUI by entering the `mailbagit-gui` command or by double clicking the `mailbag-gui.exe` file if you are using the [Windows executables]({{ site.baseurl }}/exe).
-The mailbagit GUI is currently not supported while using a docker image.
+If `mailbagit` is [installed](http://localhost:4000/mailbag/python/) you should be able to run the GUI by entering the `mailbagit-gui` command.
+The mailbagit GUI is currently not supported while running in a docker container.

 ## Accessibility